How Much Do Correctional Officers Make?

 Salary by Years of Experience

 The BLS reports that job growth for correctional officers is expected to be slow.
-Overall employment of five percent is expected from 2012 to 2022.
+Overall employment of 4% is expected from 2014 to 2024.
 This increase can be attributed to a need to replace correctional officers who leave the field or who retire.
 You should be aware, however, that reductions in mandatory minimum sentencing statutes will temper the need for additional correctional officers.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: